 Tuesday - We continue taking advantage of the sea airs.
-The ship arrives in Portsmouth at 1415 and after disembarkation the coach returns to the original pick up points.
+The ship arrives in Plymouth at 1545 and after disembarkation the coach returns to the original pick up points.

 Cost includes: ferry crossing with cabin, two breakfasts & dinners on board, seven nights’ 3* hotel accommodation with buffet breakfast in Spain; all visits & tastings as described; four lunches & three dinners, Tour Escort.

 Shipboard options; 4-berth cabin for 2 persons - £90 per cabin(return)

 4-berth cabin for 2 persons with porthole - £140 per cabin (return)